brendt/stitcher.io/src/content/book/01-domains.md

 You might have noticed that the above example doesn't follow the Laravel convention of `\App` as the single root namespace.
 Since applications are only part of our project, and because there can be several, it doesn't make sense to use `\App` as the root for everything.

 Note that if you do prefer to stay closer to Laravel's default structure, you're allowed to do that.
-This means you'll end up with namespaces like `\App\Domain` and `\App\Api`, which I personally dislike.
+This means you'll end up with namespaces like `\App\Domain` and `\App\Api`.
 But you're free to do what you're comfortable with.

-If you want to separate the root namespaces though, you will need to make some changes to how Laravel is boostrapped.
+If you want to separate the root namespaces though, you will need to make some changes to how Laravel is bootstrapped.

 First of all, you'll need to register all root namespaces in `composer.json`: